KarlHegbloom/zotero-texmacs-integration/README.md

     Juris-M when you want to use the OpenOffice plugin instead of TeXmacs... (as if, right?)

+    Whenever you update zotero-texmacs-integration, be sure to check for an update to the propachi-texmacs also.
+They are inter- dependent.

   * Now clone this repository, and then symlink to it from your TeXmacs home directory to enable it.
 I normally clone it into a source code directory and use a symlink from the TeXmacs